5 best ways to invest in yourself

 Don’t be intimidated.
 You’ll learn as you go.
 Start very small.
 It’s far better to risk your time than your money – or the money of your friends and family.
 If you simply must invest money, don’t lean on your credit cards.
 If you have limited resources and are convinced the business is strong, consider using a company like Lending Club rather than more expensive sources.

 But remember, there are plenty of great small business ideas you can find by simply looking around and some of the very best won’t cost you a cent to launch.

-Many people think the they must get the highest paying gig they can find but it’s not true.
+Many people think they must get the highest paying gig they can find but it’s not true.
 During your career, you’ll find that it might make sense to take a low paying job if the experience and exposure warrant it.
 When I graduated from college I took the highest paying job I could find and it was a huge mistake.
 Within 8 months I quit because I just couldn’t stand it.
-I would have been far better off had I simply considered the best career move rather than focusing on getting the fattest pay check.
+I would have been far better off having I simply considered the best career move rather than focusing on getting the fattest paycheck.